Avian Trail at Skidaway Island State Park in Savannah, Georgia

 From strolling picturesque squares to attending iconic festivals, you'll find that some of the best things to do in Savannah don't cost a dime.

 Savannah, Georgia, has been named one of the best destinations in the United States by countless publications, and we certainly agree!
-It's a great place for a romantic escape, to celebrate St. Patrick's Day, see amazing bands at Savannah Stopover and Savannah Music Festival, to see locations from your favorite films like Forrest Gump and Midnight in the Garden of Good and Evil, and much more.
+It's a great place for a romantic escape, to explore historic sites, to see locations from your favorite films like Forrest Gump and Midnight in the Garden of Good and Evil, and much more.

 You can indulge in a luxurious vacation in Savannah, but there also are plenty of activities around town that won't cost a thing.
 Here are 15 of the best free things to do in Savannah.